 4. Jerk baits: Jerk baits, which imitate the irregular movement of a wounded baitfish, are another efficient pike lure.
 Look for jerk baits with several treble hooks and a long, slim body.

-Tip #3: Fish in the Right Locations
+Tip #3: Pike Fishing in the Right Locations

-To capture large pike, you’ll need to fish in the appropriate areas.
+To find large pike, you’ll need to fish in the appropriate areas.
 Pike are often found in deeper water, close to weed beds, drop-offs, and other ambush points for their prey.
 Pike-like water that is between 60 and 65 degrees Fahrenheit cooler.
-If you’re lake fishing, consider fishing close to submerged objects like rocks, logs, and downed trees because pike frequently lurks in these places.
+If you’re lake fishing, consider pike fishing close to submerged objects like rocks, logs, and downed trees because pike frequently lurks in these places.
 Look for deeper pools, eddies, and areas of slack water in rivers where pike can relax and ambush their prey.

 Tip #4: Vary Your Retrieval Speed